The United States Center for Coaching Excellence (USCCE) Summit, June 17 -19, Colorado Springs, Colorado

 The three-day Summit features significant learning opportunities, there’s panels, group discussions, workshops, and presentations from top researchers and practitioners across all levels of sport.
 The program includes ‘Action Tank’ sessions designed to spark engagement around important topics in the field of coaching education and coach development.

 In alignment with the Summit’s 2019 theme, ‘Coach Developer: Educating, Mentoring, Leading’, Senior Coaching Consultant, Bo Hanson, 3 x Olympic medalist and 4 x Olympian, will host a session in the Great Program Practices series.
 The presentation titled, “Driving Results and Accountability in Coach Development through One-on-one Coaching” is a how-to in delivering individualized coach consultation sessions.
+Bo will be presenting on Monday, June 17 at 4:30pm in Salon E.

 During the session Hanson explains exactly why experienced coaches need development programs that are tailored specifically to their learning needs.
 He delivers content, shares experience and insights gathered from the 1,500 one-on-one coach consultations with college, professional and national level coaches that he conducts each year and has done for over a decade.